 Anticipate your states' policies and model the business impact

 Because no federal law protects or prohibits abortion, overturning Roe v.
-Wade would leave abortion laws to the states, about half of which are expected to ban or place varied restrictions on abortion.
+Wade leaves abortion laws to the states, about half of which have banned or placed varied restrictions on abortion.
 Multistate organizations will have to deal with a patchwork of varying regulatory and enforcement environments.

 You'll need to understand the legal environment in the states in which you operate—as well as in surrounding states, which may send patients to or draw patients from your region.
 Then you'll need to model out the business impact.

 Questions of particular relevance to provider leadership teams: